 children.
 (Arnaud Fontanet, Emerging Diseases Epidemiology Unit, Institut Pasteur, 25 rue du Docteur Roux, Paris 75015, France)

 It needs to be mentioned that the expertise being supplied to the Minnesota governor’s office largely comes from the University of Minnesota’s “CIDRAP” — the Center for Infectious Disease Research and Policy — headed up by the renowned epidemiologist, Dr Michael Osterholm.
-When Dr Osterholm is not promoting his book on national podcasts and talk shows, he is apparently counseling the governor’s office on the vagaries of the pandemic.
 His Center is supported by Gilead — the drugmaker whose very expensive COVID 19 wonder drug, Remdesivir — was just tacitly “approved” by the FDA for the treatment of the disease.
-More facts need to be revealed here re the drug patent, the US taxpayer money Dr Fauci sent to the Wuhan laboratory against the State Dept’s advice, etc. But the fierce criticism of hydroxychloroquine seemed out of place –especially the “dangers” when compared to my own 35 years of experience in prescribing it.
-Much of that criticism was recently exposed as plainly fraudulent when the Lancet had to backtrack a bit (unusual for a major medical journal) re their publication engaging in the trashing of HCQ.
-Regardless, the financial connections between a major drugmaker — conveniently heavily invested in a new, fast-tracked and profitable product — and state-mandated policies is blatantly obvious.
-The public would know this if the media were not bought and sold as well.
+It would seem that such financial connections between a major drugmaker — conveniently heavily invested in a new, fast-tracked and profitable product — and state-mandated policies should be more transparent.

 Our clinic offers COVID-19 testing for both PCR (acute illness) and serologic testing (antibody studies for past infection and immunity) for those interested.
 For those individuals who have been seen in our clinic, if you do not have our COVID-19 protocol that we feel improves “resilience” and that spells out steps to be taken in treating the illness, please let us know and we will send it to you by email.